JanKaczmarkiewicz/teleport-challenge-fe/README.md

 - **responds** with:

-  - <span style="color:red;">error</span> when user is unauthenticated,
+  - <span style="color:red;">error</span>, when a user is unauthenticated,

     ```ts
     HTTP/1.1 403 Forbidden
     ```

-  - <span style="color:red;">error</span> when user is authenticated and requested folder doesn't exist,
+  - <span style="color:red;">error</span>, when a user is authenticated and the requested folder, doesn't exist,

     ```ts
     HTTP/1.1 404 Not found
     ```

-  - <span style="color:green;">folder data</span> when user is authenticated and requested folder exist.
-Folder structure is always 1 level deep
+  - <span style="color:green;">folder data</span> when the user is authenticated and the requested folder exists.
+A folder structure is always 1 level deep.

     ```ts
     HTTP/1.1 200 Ok